saleor/saleor-docs/docs/contributing/coding-style.md

 Always follow [PEP 8](https://www.python.org/dev/peps/pep-0008/), but keep consistency in mind.

-The only difference with PEP 8 is that we use 88 characters line limit instead of 79.
+The only difference with PEP 8 is that we use an 88 character line limit instead of 79.

 In addition, Saleor uses the [black formatting tool](https://github.com/python/black) which comes with its own rules.
 A few of them are presented below.